Fission product yield

-Isotope and element yields will change as the fission products undergo beta decay, while chain yields do not change after completion of neutron emission by a few neutron-rich initial fission products (delayed neutrons), with half-life measured in seconds.
+Isotope and element yields will change as the fission products undergo beta decay.
+In contrast, chain yields do not change after completion of neutron emission by a few neutron-rich initial fission products (delayed neutrons), with half-life measured in seconds.

-A few isotopes can be produced directly by fission, but not by beta decay because the would-be precursor with atomic number one greater is stable and does not decay.
+A few isotopes can be produced directly by fission, but not by beta decay because the would-be precursor with atomic number one less is stable and does not decay (atomic number grows by one during beta decay).
 Chain yields do not account for these "shadowed" isotopes; however, they have very low yields (less than a millionth as much as common fission products) because they are far less neutron-rich than the original heavy nuclei.

 Yield is usually stated as percentage per fission, so that the total yield percentages sum to 200%.
 Less often, it is stated as percentage of all fission products, so that the percentages sum to 100%.
 Ternary fission, about 0.2–0.4% of fissions, also produces a third light nucleus such as helium-4 (90%) or tritium (7%).

+Definitions

+There are several types of yields.
+For the most common fission reactions, the decay of the fission products preserve mass number.
+Thus the products form decay chains of constant mass.
+That makes the independent yield especially useful.

+The independent yield is a product of three factors, Y(A) the sum yield or mass yield, $f(A,Z)$ the fractional independent yield, and R(A,Z,I) the isomeric yield ratio:

+Here possible product of fission can be represented by a triplet (A,Z,I), where A is the mass number, Z is the atomic number, and I is an integer for isomeric excited state, numbered from 0 for the ground state.

+For each decay chain (mass number A) the fractional independent yields and isomeric yield formulas sum to one:

+and the independent yields sum to the sum yield for each chain: